First Maldives holiday: Packing essentials

 - Warm clothes won’t be necessary – even during the evenings, the temperature is still warm.

-- Hairdryers, snorkelling gear, and beach towels are all complimentary, so don’t worry about making room for them in your suitcase.
+- Hairdryers and beach towels are all complimentary, so don’t worry about making room for them in your suitcase.